pinnecke/JCorridore/README.md

 }

 @Test
-@Record(repeat = 50, revision = 2)										// <-- Reevaluate "testFoo" and check it's performance
+@Record(samples = 50, revision = 2)										// <-- Reevaluate "testFoo" and check it's performance
-@Constraint(allowedMedianDeviation = 10, repeat = 50, revisionRef = 2)		//	   The constraint now also based on the second version
+@Constraint(allowedMedianDeviation = 10, samples = 50, revisionRef = 2)		//	   The constraint now also based on the second version
 public void testFoo() {
     	if (RuntimeConstraint.inject()) {
 		// Call to a underlying method (e.g. Third Party)